ShadowSp1rit/programming/Notes/2 - Recommendation Systems.md

 ## N-Point Rating System

-N-point rating systems are used by many service3s particularly Jeff Bezos's baby, Amazon
+N-point rating systems are used by many services particularly Jeff Bezos's baby, Amazon

 This paradigm provides more granular information.
 Buyers are asked to rate a product on a five star scale.
 All the ratings are put together to formulate into five stars.

+## Similarity Score

+Amazon, Meta, TikTok, Netflix, all use similarity scores to help drive and keep users on their platforms.

+>Example
+> Amazon

+> Ubial likes "nintendo switch" etc
+> Ben also likes "nintendo switch" etc
+> Fido likes "lego" "chewtoys" "fuzzy slippers"

+Similarity scores, indicate how similar two people are to each other, so you can say that ben and ubial have the same similarity score of 2 (Both likes similar things) Ubial and fido dont have a similarity score, but ben and fido have 1 similarity point.